-TRANSPORTATION BARRIERS -
+TRANSPORTATION BARRIERS IN ADAMS COUNTY

-- Ability to get information to persons who have a language barrier Non-English speakers, including non-Spanish speakers such as the Mexican indigenous languages. - Lack of knowledge of services available, some are taken advantage of and pay a lot to acquaintances for transportation. - Othello has the largest language barrier, Ritzville might have it too.
-Smaller communities tend to take care of their own. - People don't know that they can travel all the way to Wenatchee on public transportation. - Difficulty in hiring drivers it is hard to get and keep a CDL driver with marijuana legalized. - Communication is the one area that we fall apart in.
+- Individuals are hesitant to use transportation services and resume normal activities under COVID-19 - Fixed route times are not convenient for all - Ability to get information to persons who have a language barrier Non-English speakers, including non-Spanish speakers such as the Mexican indigenous languages. - Lack of knowledge of services available, some are taken advantage of and pay a lot to acquaintances for transportation. - Othello has the largest language barrier, Ritzville might have it too.
+Smaller communities tend to take care of their own. - People don't know that they can travel all the way to Wenatchee on public transportation. - Difficulty in hiring drivers it is hard to get and keep a CDL driver with marijuana legalized. - Communication is the one area that we fall apart in. - Lack of understanding of services - Language other populations that don't speak English or Spanish Laotians and other Mexican languages - Residents live in remote and rural areas - Lack of awareness of services, how to use services, and where they can go; - Not aware that people can call 2-1-1 for help with transportation resources. - Limited times of services: - School Districts need to provide homeless students with transportation McKinney Vento QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan